 Kitsap Regional Library inspires our community to dream more, learn more, do more and be more.

-Kitsap Regional Library serves Kitsap County's 258,000 residents through nine community library locations, online access to library materials and services, a traveling bookmobile, and outreach services for the homebound and youth.
+Kitsap Regional Library serves Kitsap County's 258,000 residents through nine community library locations, online access to library materials and services, a traveling bookmobile and outreach services to individuals with significant barriers to using their Library location.

 The Library has more than 400,000 physical items in its collection, bolstered by online access to downloadable e-books, audiobooks and music.
 The Library also provides free access to dozens of online research tools.